numpy/numpy/doc/source/reference/c-api/array.rst

    initial value is correct, since NumPy may call this even when it is not strictly necessary to do so.

+.. c:type:: int (PyArrayMethod_GetMultiReductionInitials)( \
+        PyArrayMethod_Context *context, npy_bool reduction_is_empty, \
+        void **initials)

+   Multi-output version of :c:type:`PyArrayMethod_GetReductionInitial`, used to query the per-output initial values for a reduction.
+It behaves the same way, except that *initials* is an array of ``nout`` pointers, one per reduction output, each pointing to the buffer to fill.
+The *reduction_is_empty* argument and the -1, 0, or 1 return value have the same meaning.
+A return of 1 must fill every output.

 .. c:macro:: NPY_METH_get_reduction_loop

    .. versionadded:: 2.6